Mihaynd/mihaynd/README.md

 ### Hi there 👋

+This is Mihaynd's repo for backing up and storing config files Extra additions may be added, but I'm unsure for now.

+Using this as a first repo since this is a more involved jump to Linux.

 <!--
 **Mihaynd/mihaynd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.